slytomcat/http-mock/README.md

 # handler config

-The config is provided into JSON object wit following parameters (attributes):
+The handler config is provided into JSON object wit following parameters (attributes):

 mandatory parameters:
 - `port` - port to start handler
-- `host` - host to start handler

 optional parameters:
+- `host` - host to start handler, by default it is "".
-- `id` - it random hex encoded string.
-It is automatically created when new handler created.
+- `id` - any unique ID or random hex encoded string (when id is not provided).
+If it is not provided it is automatically created when new handler created.
 - `forward-url` - where to forward requests to handler.
 If it not provided the handler can only respond on known request.
 - `passthrough-re` - regexp that used to pass through requests (without recording).
 This regexp have to match to the request url joined with the request body.
 By default it is regexp `^$` that match only empty value.
 The passthrough mode requires `forward-url` to be set.
 - `url-re` - regexp that is applied to the request url.
 It can be used to specify the key part into the request url.
 By default it is `^.*$` that match to whole URL with parameters.